JustAParrot/JustAParrot/README.md

 # Hello there, I'm JustAParrot!
-### I don't know why you are here, but welcome to my GitHub Profile
+### I don't know why you are here but welcome to my GitHub Profile

 ---